Capture some down-home goodness with this authentic Hickory Smoked Ham recipe.

 When mixed well, pour 1/2 of the sauce over the ham and reserve the rest to baste with when cooking.

-If using a gas grill that doesn't have a smoker box consider making several of these smoking pouches to use with the hickory chips.
+If using a gas grill that doesn't have a smoker box consider making several of these smoking pouches to use with the hickory chips or grilling pellets.

 If using a charcoal barbecue then drain the smoking chips and put them on the hot coals when ready to cook.

-Place the aluminum pan with the smoked ham recipe on the barbecue (indirect heat) and close the lid.
+Place the aluminum pan with the ham on the grill (indirect heat) and close the lid.

 Every 1/2 hour lift the lid and baste the ham with some of the reserved honey-mustard sauce.